[1] Statement on Authorship Practices

 New cosmological bounds on hot relics: axions & neutrinos

-My contribution: I implemented the code for axion-pion and axion-gluon interactions inside CAMB, l realized Figs. 1 and 3 and contributed to the data analysis and to the paper writing.
+My contribution: I implemented the code for axion-pion and axion-gluon interactions inside CAMB, l realized Figs. 1 and 3.
+I made the primary contribution to writing the paper.

 Higher-curvature corrections and tensor modes

-My contribution: I developed the theoretical model and performed the theoretical calculations.
+My contribution: I proposed the project and conceptualized the approach to implement it.
+I developed the theoretical model and performed the theoretical calculations.
 I contributed to the data analysis and I realized Figs. 1 and 3.
-I contributed to the paper writing.
+I made the primary contribution to writing the paper.

 Propagating speed of primordial gravitational waves

-My Contribution: I developed the theoretical model and performed the theoretical calculations.
-I contributed to the data analysis and to the paper writing.
+My Contribution: I proposed the project and conceptualized the approach to implement it.
+I developed the theoretical model and performed the theoretical calculations.
+I contributed to the data analysis.
+I made the primary contribution to writing the paper.

 Probing the inflationary background of gravitational waves from large to small scales

-My Contribution: I derived the results, realized the figures and contributed to the paper writing.
+My Contribution: I proposed the project.
+I derived the results, realized the figures.
+I made the primary contribution to writing the paper.

 2019